-AMD’s Threadripper CPUs were designed to deliver incredible performance at shockingly cheap prices.
+AMD’s Threadripper CPUs were designed to deliver incredible performance at shockingly low prices.

-To be able to do this though, they absolutely need a powerful and reliable cooling solution.
-That’s especially true if you’re using the CPU for multi-core optimized tasks, such as rendering, as you’ll be running the processor at full capacity for extended periods of time.
+To be able to perform the best they can, they absolutely need a powerful and reliable cooling solution.
+That’s especially true if you’re using these CPUs for multi-core optimized tasks, such as rendering, as you’ll be running the processor at full capacity for extended periods of time.

 HSF Coolers or AIO liquid coolers?

-HSF (HeatSink and Fan) coolers rely on (usually) copper heatpipes to draw the heat away from the processor and into the aluminium fins of the heatsink, which warms up the surrounding air.
+HSF (HeatSink and Fan) coolers rely on copper heat pipes to draw the heat away from the processor and into the aluminum fins of the heatsink, which warms up the surrounding air.

 One or more fans attached to the heatsink push this hot air away, cooling the entire apparatus.